ashutoshmjain/homepage/_posts/2016-05-13-Data-Driven-Planning.md

 The third layer is to build the role based business logic.
 In that Demand planning is a different view compared to supply planning though the underlying data set is cross utilized.
 The key modules of a planning engine are Demand & Supply planning commonly known as **Sales and Operations planning (S&OP), Product planning , Sales Forecast and Financial planning**.
 All these modules, put together, create a presentation layers that must have a consumer class interface in terms of collaboration, mobility and required scale.
 Again, having experienced architect and industry expert are crucial to a successful realization of planning processes.

 ## When it comes to planning , experience matters..
 Goes without saying, experience can make a difference during selection of planning engines for your specific industry/business.
 Not all tools handle all the nuances.
-Given the choices available to today´s enterprise, it is utmost to have an independent partner with you while shopping these tools..
+Given the choices available to todayÂ´s enterprise, it is utmost to have an independent partner with you while shopping these tools..

 # A brief history of planning systems